Spacetime Instability and Quantum Gravity as Low Energy Effective Field Theory: Quantum gravitational instabilities of spacetime

 For $\alpha_3>0$ and relatively small cosmological constant $M_{\rm P}^2 \gg\frac{4\alpha_3\Lambda}{3} $, we can get two de Sitter spacetime solutions~\cite{Starobinsky:1980te,Hawking:2000bb, Shapiro:2001rh,Pelinson:2002ef,Nojiri:2003vn,Netto:2015cba},

-where $H_{\mathrm{C}}$ turns out to be classical de Sitter solution which is the same as the general relativity and $H_{\mathrm{Q}}$ is quantum driven de Sitter solution.
+where $H_{\mathrm{C}}$ turns out to be a classical de Sitter solution which is the same as the general relativity and $H_{\mathrm{Q}}$ is quantum driven de Sitter solution.
 On the other hand, the gravity theory has no quantum de Sitter solutions for $\alpha_3 < 0$.
-These two de Sitter solutions are generally unstable for the small perturbation~\cite{Matsui:2018iez} and any other spacetime derived from Eq.~(\ref{eq:semiclassical}) would have the instability.
-For instance, the spacetime evolution in the radiation-dominated Universe for the $R^{2}$-gravity theory is considered in Ref.~\cite{Arbuzova:2011fu}.
-Hereafter, we consider the stability of the FLRW spacetime using Eq.~(\ref{eq:Hubble-equation}) and Eq.~(\ref{eq:conservation-law}) numerically.
+These two de Sitter solutions are generally unstable for the small perturbation~\cite{Matsui:2018iez} and then other spacetime derived from Eq.~(\ref{eq:semiclassical}) show the instability.
+We consider this case in the next subsection.